UEFA Euro 2004 final: Background

 UEFA Euro 2004 was the 12th UEFA European Championship, a football competition organised by UEFA for the senior men's national teams of its member associations.
 The tournament was played in Portugal from 12 June to 4 July 2004.
 Qualifying matches were played between September 2002 and November 2003, in which fifty teams were divided into ten groups of five, playing each other on a home-and-away round-robin tournament basis.
 Portugal qualified automatically as hosts, along with the top team in each qualifying group.
 The remaining five teams were determined by a series of two-legged play-offs between the ten group runners-up.
 For the finals tournament, the teams were divided into four groups of four, and each team played the others in their group once.
 The top two teams from each group advanced to a knockout phase.

 Neither Greece nor Portugal had appeared in a European Championship final before 2004.
 Greece's only prior appearance in a European Championship was in 1980, when they were eliminated in the group phase.
 Their only other major tournament appearance was at the 1994 FIFA World Cup, in which they also failed to qualify for the knockouts, losing all of their group games.
 Portugal had qualified three times previously: in 1984, when they lost 3–2 in the semi-final to France, a loss to the Czech Republic in the quarter-final in 1996, and another semi-final defeat to France in 2000, 2–1 on a golden goal.
 The two teams' last meeting before Euro 2004 was a 1–1 draw in a friendly in November 2003, and their last competitive fixture was a Euro 1992 qualifier in 1991, which Portugal won 1–0.

 The final was played on 4 July 2004 at the 65,000-capacity Estádio da Luz in Lisbon.
 Opened in 2003, the stadium was built to replace the former home stadium of Portuguese club S.L.
 Benfica.
 Prior to the final, the Estádio da Luz hosted four matches at Euro 2004: three group matches from Groups A and B, and the quarter-final between Portugal and England.
+There was a slight controversy prior to the final as it was revealed that German referee Markus Merk would officiate the final in Lisbon, leading to speculation that the Greek team could benefit from favourable refereeing decisions during the final due to Merk and Greece coach Otto Rehagal both being German.
+These claims were firmly rejected by both Merk and Rehagel.